crest-summit/summit-docs/docs/data/Proposal Editor.md

 ![Additional Support Staff](../images/data/DataEd_AdditionalSupportStaff.jpg)

+For further details on searching for, choosing and creating an organization, see the Data/Initiator section.

 ## Proposal Team
 The Proposal Team section initially includes only the PI.
 Additional Team Members can be added by clicking the “Add Proposal Team Member” button.